Socialist Labor Party Platform 1948

 WAR, FASCISM AND POVERTY AMIDST PLENTY ARE THE EVIL BROOD OF

 CAPITALISM.
 No worker who reaches this conclusion can, without consciously

 aligning himself with the forces of reaction, support the parties that have as their aim

 the preservation of capitalism.
 In this category, besides the Republicans and

-capitalism"), and the "Liberal," "Labor," "Socialist" and
+capitalism"), and the "Liberal," "Labor," "Socialist" and "Communist" reformers.
+To

-have been to speak of "progressive slavery" in 1860.
+speak of "progressive slavery" in 1860.
 And to propose capitalist reforms is to help

 prolong the capitalist cause of war and fascism.
 The logic of this is inescapable.

-The Socialist Labor Party, therefore, calls upon the American workers, and all other enlightened
+The Socialist Labor Party, therefore, calls upon the American workers, and all other

-reconstruction of society.
+for a Socialist reconstruction of society.

-The goal of the Socialist Labor Party is an Industrial Republic of Labor—a system based on
+The goal of the Socialist Labor Party is an Industrial Republic of Labor—a system

-one in which the workers will manage industry democratically
+wealth production, and one in which the workers will manage industry democratically

 through socially integrated Socialist Industrial Union Councils.